Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- "Gulasch" benötigt jetzt zusätzlich "Kartoffeln" und "Kräuter" zur Produktion.
+- ‘Goulash’ now also requires ‘Potatoes’ and ‘Herbs’ for production.
-- "Sardinen" (Mod Produkt von Jakob) benötigen jetzt zusätzlich "Kräuter" zur Produktion.
+- ‘Sardines’ (mod product by Jakob) now also requires ‘Herbs’ for production.
-- "Meeresfrüchteeintopf" aus der Alten welt (Mod von Jakob) benötigt jetzt zusätzlich "Kräuter" zur Produktion.
+- ‘Seafood Stew’ from the Old World (mod by Jakob) now also requires ‘Herbs’ to produce.
-  - Kräuter können jetzt in der Alten Welt angebaut werden.
+  - Herbs can now be grown in the Old World.

-- Eine Industrielle Rinderzucht ist verfügbar (Die selbe wie aus "Industrial Low Tier Production", nur etwas angepasst).
+- An industrial cattle farm is available (the same as from ‘Industrial Low Tier Production’, only slightly adapted).
-- Die Rinderfarm hat jetzt eine Laufzeit von 60 sekunden.
+- The cattle farm now has a runtime of 60 seconds.

-- Fleischkonserven sind ein ein bedürfnis der Lebensqualität von Arbeitern.
+- Tinned meat is a quality of life requirement for workers.
-- Investoren verbrauchen jetzt Gulasch.
+- Investors now consume goulash.

-- Es werden einige Items für Gulasch/Fleischkonserven angepasst.
+- Some items for goulash/preserved meat will be adjusted.

-  - Marcel Forcas, Koch für Berühmtheiten:
+  - Marcel Forcas, cook for celebrities:
-    - Steigert die Produktivität nur noch um +50%.
+    - Only increases productivity by +50%.
-    - Beinflusst zusätzlich die Küche für Meeresfrüchteeintopf der Alten welt (Mod von Jakob)
+    - Also affects the cuisine for Old World Seafood Stew (mod by Jakob)
-      - Tauscht Calamares gegen Fisch.
+      - Swaps calamari for fish.
-      - Erzeugt keine Würste mehr zusätzlich.
+      - No longer produces additional sausages.

-  - Rezeptarchivarin:
+  - Recipe Archivist:
-    - Tauscht jetzt Rindfleisch gegen Rentierfleisch.
+    - Now swaps beef for reindeer meat.
-    - Erzeugt zuzsätzlich 1/4 Pemmikan.
+    - Additionally produces 1/4 Pemmican.

-  - Mrs. Mayson, Koryphäe der Hauswirtschaft:
+  - Mrs Mayson, Luminary of Housekeeping:
-    - Tauscht jetzt Eisen gegen Glas.
+    - Now trades iron for glass.
-    - Erzeugt zuzsätzlich 1/5 Fleischkonserven
+    - Produces an additional 1/5 tinned meat

-  - Michel der Sternekoch:
+  - Michel the Star Chef:
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Tauscht Gulasch gegen Meeresfrüchteeintopf.
+    - Swaps goulash for seafood stew.
-    - Erzeugt zusätzlich 1/2 Fleischkonserven
+    - Produces an additional 1/2 tinned meat
-    - Beinflusst zusätzlich die Fischdosenfabrik (Mod von Jakob)
+    - Also influences the fish tin factory (mod by Jakob)
-      - Tauscht Fisch gegen Calamares.
+      - Swaps fish for calamari.

 </details>